Applications are now open for the summer 2021 workshops (July 11−17 and July 25−31). The application period will close on March 1, 2021.

 Prior to completing your application, please carefully review and consider what is expected in terms of residence and attendance, reading and writing requirements and overall participation.

-We have designed each day's instruction to include a mix of lectures, discussions, tours and hands-on activities.
-You should be prepared to participate in walking tours and/or standing each day for up to two hours.
-Additionally, many workshop activities will be conducted outdoors.
-We consider the activity level for this workshop to be moderately active.
-All the buildings and spaces we visit are accessible.
+We have designed each day's instruction to include a mix of lectures, discussions, virtual tours and collaborative activities.
+You should be prepared to participate in full-day sessions, which will include a combination of virtual sessions and self-guided fieldwork.
+We consider the activity level for this workshop to be moderate.

-If you have any accessibility needs for learning, mobility or housing, or if you require assistance with registration, please contact the workshop co-directors Adam Rubin and Rebecca Boland at NEHLandmarks@architecture.org—we're happy to help.
+If you have any accessibility needs for participation, or if you require assistance with registration, please contact the workshop co-directors Adam Rubin and Nicole Kowrach at NEHLandmarks@architecture.org—we are happy to help.

-- What is your interest in this specific workshop, the workshop location and/or our topic of study?
+- What is your interest in this specific workshop and/or its topic of study?

-- How will attending this workshop enhance your teaching or school service?
+- How will attending this online workshop enhance your teaching or school service?

 - How will you share your experience with your colleagues?

-Applications must be submitted via the online application form.
+Applications must be submitted via the online form.
 Mailed or emailed applications will not be accepted.

-Please note: An individual may apply to up to two NEH summer projects (NEH Landmarks Workshops, NEH Summer Seminars, or NEH Summer Institutes), but may participate in only one.
+Please note: An individual may apply for up to two NEH summer projects (NEH Landmarks Workshops, NEH Summer Seminars, or NEH Summer Institutes), but may participate in only one.

 APPLICATION NOTIFICATION PROCEDURE